kaizen-ai/kaizenflow/helpers/telegram_notify/README.md

 ## How to use

 - There are 3 ways of getting notification from the bot:
-  - using command line
+  - Using command line
-  - through `TelegramNotify` class (e.g., from Python code or a Jupyter notebook)
+  - Through `TelegramNotify` class (e.g., from Python code or a Jupyter notebook)
-  - using logging
+  - Using logging

 - In any case the bot will send you something like this:
   `<program name>: <your_message>`